Solomon’s Knot & Les Passions de l’Âme

 Orchestra / Instrumental

-- For the orchestra, the performance could be called “truly historically informed”.
-Period instruments or replicas were used throughout (gut strings, baroque bows, period wind instruments).
+- For the orchestra, one could call the performance “truly historically informed”.
+The musicians used period instruments or replicas throughout (gut strings, baroque bows, period wind instruments).
 See below for details.

 - In addition, the orchestra featured one single instrument per voice.
 There were 2 violins, viola, baroque cello, viola da gamba, violone, theorbo, chest organ + harpsichord (same player), 2 traversos, 2 oboe / oboe da caccia, baroque bassoon—13 instrumentalists altogether.